 — M.S. in Information Science & M.A. in Latin American Studies, University of Texas at Austin

 Palacios’ dissertation research is on manuscript censorship, printing privilege, and publishing networks in sixteenth-century Mexico.
 He has also researched architectural design, cognitive mapping, and gender in eighteenth-century Texas missions.
 During his undergraduate and professional coursework, he specialized in the physical and digital exhibition of Latin American special collections.

 He has been the Film Curatorial Assistant at the Harry Ransom Center since January 2010.
 He has recruited, trained, and overseen over thirty graduate and undergraduate students in the preservation and cataloging of over twenty audio-visual collections, the processing of ten archives, the creation of four digital collections, and the development of two gallery exhibitions.
 Currently, he is project coordinator for the forthcoming Gone With The Wind "Fan" Mail database, a searchable digital collection comprising records and transcripts for thousands of letters submitted to Selznick International Pictures from 1936 to 1939.

-“Previniendo Error en la Propagación de la Fe: The Nascence of Book Censorship in Mexico,” in Evangelization and Culture in Colonial Mexico, ed.
-Robert H. Jackson (Newcastle-upon-Tyne: Cambridge Scholars Publishing, 2014).
+“Previniendo Error en la Propagación de la Fe: The Nascence of Book Censorship in Mexico.”
+In Evangelization and Culture in Colonial Mexico, edited by Robert H. Jackson, 134-158 (Newcastle-upon-Tyne: Cambridge Scholars Publishing, 2014).